WayneDW/DeepLight_Deep-Lightweight-Feature-Interactions/README.md

 ## How to analyze the prediction latency

-You need to download this repo: https://github.com/uestla/Sparse-Matrix before you start After the setup, you can change the directory in line-23 of the cpp file to your local dir.
+You need to download this repo: https://github.com/uestla/Sparse-Matrix before you start.

+After the setup, you can change the directory in line-23 of the cpp file to your local dir.

 ```bash